tebeka/selenium/README.md

 supplied to this invocation are not curried through to the `go test` invocation within the Docker container).

-For debugging docker directly, run the following commands:
+For debugging Docker directly, run the following commands:

     $ docker build -t go-selenium testing/
     $ docker run --volume=${GOPATH?}:/code --workdir=/code/src/github.com/tebeka/selenium -it go-selenium bash